Braille-Tools

 document.getElementById("myBraille").innerHTML = br.braille("Hello World");

-It can also be use with longer text:
+It can also be used with longer text:

 Alphabet